Genna Weinberg, LPC

-Genna Weinberg is a Licensed Professional Counselor (LPC), who is supervised by Michael Pollak, PCC-S, LICDC.
-Genna’s clinical training includes working with diverse populations specifically aged 13 and up, including those chemically dependent.
-She has experience with dual diagnosis, anxiety, depression, relationship concerns, interpersonal issues, obsessive compulsive disorder, grief, and various other mental health challenges.
+Genna Weinberg is a Licensed Professional Clinical Counselor (LPCC).
+Genna’s clinical training includes working with diverse populations.
+She has experience with anxiety, depression, relationship concerns, interpersonal issues, trauma, grief, and various other mental health challenges.

 Genna believes that an overall positive change is the result of a strong collaborative framework between client and clinician.
 She utilizes elements of DBT, CBT, Solution Focused Therapy, and Mindfulness in counseling to assist clients with a variety of mental health issues.
 Genna is passionate about meeting her clients where they are and strives to create a non-judgmental and supportive environment that allows a client to feel empowered within the therapeutic space.